Friends of Ngong Road

 Meeting former board member Edna with Callen and family.
 Visiting Kelvin’s son Taj.

-At Saturday Program, I could see the layers of connectedness between Case Managers, students, and supportive people such as the Saturday Program cook and nurse.
+At Saturday Program, the intertwined network includes Case Managers, students, and allies like the Saturday Program cook and nurse, revealing deep interdependence.
 The children radiate delight at having games, activities, and books that they would not otherwise be able to access.
 The students in the red shirts are the choir.

 Shanice is a newly sponsored student.
-She took a book home from Saturday program, and when she came with her mother to pick up her uniform, Alice said she read it to her sister all evening.
+She took a book home from Saturday program.
+When she came with her mother to pick up her uniform, Alice said she read it to her sister all evening.
 Here she is coming back for more!
 Future librarian?!

 August 12, 2022 By Naomi Miezwa 5 Comments